yxuco/gojsonata/README.md

 Execute JSONata query and transformation expressions in Golang.

 ## Problem Statement
 We want a generic solution for transfomation of structured data in Golang.
 [XSLT](https://www.w3.org/TR/xslt-30/) is the most advanced solution for transforming XML data, but it is not well supported by Golang.
-[JSONata](http://jsonata.org/) is an elegant solution for transforming JSON data, but it supports only JavaScropts.
+[JSONata](http://jsonata.org/) is an elegant solution for transforming JSON data, but it supports only JavaScripts.

 This project describes how to execute JSONata transformation expressions in Golang.
 Following are the tools used to make it work.
 * [otto](https://github.com/robertkrimen/otto) - A JavaScript interpreter in Go.
 It supports only ES5 syntax.